hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 #### Wait for Terraform Enterprise to Install

-It can take up to 15 minutes for the node instance to provision and the TFE application to be installed and respond as healthy.
-You can monitor the status of the node instance provisioning by watching your Auto Scaling Group in your cloud’s web console.
-To confirm the successful implementation of the TFE application you can SSH onto the instance and run the following command to monitor the installation directly:
+It can take up to 15 minutes for the node to provision and the TFE application to be installed and respond as healthy.
+You can monitor the status of the node provisioning by watching your auto scaling group in your cloud’s web console.
+To confirm the successful implementation of the TFE application you can SSH onto the node and run the following command to monitor the installation directly:

 ```bash